BoomLouke/Final-project-Machine-learning-2025/README.md

 # Final-project-Machine-learning-2025
-This repository contains the files of the final project
+This repository contains the files of the final project emotion detection